-Migraine headaches are a neurological disorder that impact the lives millions of Americans and many of the patients at our eye care center in Salem, Oregon.
+Migraine headaches are a neurological disorder that impact the lives millions of Americans and many of the patients at our clinic at the best eye care Salem Oregon has.
 While a great deal of research has been done to determine the cause of migraines, we now know what happens in the brain during a migraine attack.
 Unfortunately, we still do not know why it happens.
 Because migraines often cause visual symptoms, patients frequently consult their ophthalmologists with this problem.

 There are two types of migraines: The “classic” migraine and the ophthalmic migraine.
 In a classic migraine headache, the first symptom is a visual disturbance known as an “aura”, which usually takes the form of a pattern of bright light – often a zigzag – that blots out a part of the visual field.
 However, the visual disturbance can take many forms, sometimes even causing hallucinations that make objects appear much larger or smaller than they actually are.
 The visual symptoms typically last for between ten to twenty minutes and they are followed by a severe headache, often affecting only one side of the head.
 The headache is frequently accompanied by nausea and vomiting.